prakashcelt/trackz/README.md

-A cool way to track your habits
+A cool way to track your habits.